Revelation: Chapter 22

 Revelation 22:3, The Lord declares that there will be no more curse, and that the throne of God and of the Lamb will be within the new city and moved from where it is now, as had been revealed to Moses, Ezekiel, Isaiah, and Daniel.
 The curse began with the fall of Adam in the garden of Eden, Genesis 3:14-19, and consisted of:

 These curses have plagued all mankind since Adam, until the time in the future that God will make all things new and remove the curses.
-One can only wonder if Adam had not sinned, that the Bible would have been condensed from Genesis chapters 1-2 and led directly to Revelation Chapters 21 and 22.
+One can only wonder if Adam had not sinned, that the Bible would have been condensed from Genesis 1 and Genesis 2 and led directly to Revelation 21 and Revelation 22.
 All the intervening chapters deal with man's separation from God, and God's love for mankind.
 That love of God was demonstrated through His grace by the death, burial and resurrection of the Lord Jesus Christ to provide a way for all mankind to be redeemed from sin.
-So now, not only is the throne of God and the Lamb within the new city, but we will be serving God.
+So now, not only is the throne of God and the Lamb within the new city, but we will be serving God there.
 We will not be lounging the time away as some have mentioned through jest or ignorance; we will be actively serving the Lord.

 Revelation 22:4, we will all be able to see the face of God, and His name will be on our foreheads.
 Until this time, no one in the flesh is able to see the face of God and live, as Moses was told by the Lord, Exodus 33:15-23.
 Similarly, Paul wrote to the Corinthians that the earthly flesh is not able to share in eternal things, 1Corinthians 15:50.
 Now that we are in eternity future with the Lord, he will also have the name of God written on us, as well as the name of the city.
 Also, the new name of Jesus as was revealed to John in the letter to the church Philadelphia, Revelation 3:11-12.
 These things that are written upon us, are our authorities, identity (the children of God), the special privilege of approaching God on His throne (entering into the new city), and to whom we belong and who has Lordship over us (the new name of Christ).
 As we will be in His presence, all things will be known and clearly understood.
 The fullness of the relationship Jesus spoke of the night before His crucifixion, between the Father, Son, and His saints will be realized, John 14:19-21.